bgoodwinSMU/Project1DS6306/README.md

 There is a clear relationship between IBU and ABV, and there is also a clear relationship between IBU and Style.

+In conclusion, we have evaluated the beer and brewery datasets, fixed some missing data, computed some summary statistics, found minimums and maximums, and averages conerning the beers.
+We also looked at relationships between variables, and then we finished by creating classifiers.